jongse-park/jspark.homepage/content/recruitment/index.md

 ---

 ### We are looking for highly motivated undergraduate interns!
-Note: This internship position is for Prof. Jongse Park's group within CASYS Lab.
+Note: This internship position is for <a href="https://jongse-park.github.io/">Prof. Jongse Park</a>'s group within CASYS Lab.

 ##### Research Topics